alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 Sentiment Analysis is a process in which the polarity (positive or negative) of a given text (comment, tweets, etc.) is determined.
-In this project, I have performed sentiment analysis for Persian text by multiple methodologoes (Naive Bayes, Logistic Regression, Vector Space Models) in R.
+In this the project, I have performed sentiment analysis for Persian text by multiple methodologies (Naive Bayes, Logistic Regression, Vector Space Models) in R.

-In this project, we are going to develop very basic methodologies for sentiment analysis including **Logistic Regression**, **Naive Bayes**, and **Vector Space Classification** and test their performance on a dataset I have found online.
+In this project, we are going to develop very basic methodologies for sentiment analysis including **Logistic Regression**, **Naive Bayes**, and **Vector Space Classification** and test their performance on a the dataset I have found online.

 # loading packages